ge00rg/website-heroku/README.md

 <a name="wiki"></a>
 ## 2. How to Use This Wiki

 You don't have to read all of this if you want to make a change or contribution to the site.
 Just read [1.
 General](#general) and then skip over to the sections that relates to what you want to do.
-However, please do not omit reading the general information, as it will prevent easily avoidable errors.
+Some of them reference do other sections at which you then can take a look if needed.
+However, please **do not omit reading the general information**, as it will prevent easily avoidable errors.

 <a name="general"></a>
 ## 1. General